29thStPublishing/Dumpling2/README.md

 ### Classes

-**Magazine** has the properties associated with a magazine object.
-This class is currently not used.
+**Volume** has the properties associated with a volume object.
 This is a subclass of RLMObject.

 **Issue** has the properties associated with an Issue.
 This is a subclass of RLMObject.